brightec/XmlCheck_CLI/README.md

 #### ClassMaterialButton

 Ensure that all buttons are `MaterialButton`'s rather than normal `Button`'s.
-This is imnportant if you are implementing a MaterialComponents theme.
+This is important if you are implementing a MaterialComponents theme.

 ### Attribute